soerenbnoergaard/gunshot/README.md

 - Implemented sample rate conversion - this was very easy using libsamplerate!
 Sample rate conversion is done at run-time (and not when the sample is loaded) in order to adapt to changes in sample rate in a project.
 - Cross compilation does work on a real Windows PC (not a VirtaulBox).
 The issue must have been related to the graphics drivers in VirtualBox.
 However, the plugin crashes Windows Tracktion T7, Mixbus, and Reaper when saving state.
 Maybe something is wrong with `getState()`?
 - Fixed the bug where the plugin crashes in Windows DAWs.
 There was problem with dynamic array allocation in the `String` class of `dpf`.
 I have created a fork with the changes and will send a pull request.
-- In Windows Reaper and Windows Mixbus, the plugin starts with no initial impulse response (not even a dirac).
 - Looking at cross compiling using this Docker image: [multiarch/crossbuild](https://hub.docker.com/r/multiarch/crossbuild).
 There are some issues with the OpenGL libraries.
 However, I can compile on a Mac as well.

+## Bugs and TODO

+- In Linux Bitwig: Terminate process and reload with several instances of `gunshot`, all plugins crash when re-activating the engine.
+- In Windows Reaper and Windows Mixbus, the plugin starts with no initial impulse response (not even a dirac).
+- Parameters for high-pass, low-pass, dry level, and wet level.

 ## Building